titu1994/Snapshot-Ensembles/README.md

 The technique is simple to implement in Keras, using a custom callback.
 These callbacks can be built using the `SnapshotCallbackBuilder` class in `snapshot.py`.
 Other models can simply use this callback builder to other models to train them in a similar manner.

-1. Download the 6 WRN-16-4 weights that are provided in the Release tab of the project and place them in the `weights` directory
+1. Download the 6 WRN-16-4 weights that are provided in the Release tab of the project and place them in the `weights` directory for CIFAR 10 or 100
 2. Run the `train_cifar_10.py` script to train the WRN-16-4 model on CIFAR-10 dataset (not required since weights are provided)
 3. Run the `predict_cifar_10.py` script to make an ensemble prediction.